Barbarian (Dungeons & Dragons): Advanced Dungeons & Dragons 1st edition

 The first official barbarian as a character class was introduced by Gary Gygax in Dragon #63 (July 1982), as a sub-class of the fighter class.
 The barbarian later appears in the Advanced Dungeons & Dragons manual, Unearthed Arcana in 1985.
 The barbarian, along with the cavalier, received a revision in Dragon magazine #148 (August 1989), as the author David Howery felt that the class as described in Unearthed Arcana was "too powerful and too vaguely defined."

 Another version of the barbarian appeared as a character class in the original Oriental Adventures in 1985.
 According to a reviewer for White Dwarf, the barbarian was "altered to fit into an Eastern pattern", and was "primarily a steppes warrior, or a forest and jungle dweller".

 Advanced Dungeons & Dragons 2nd edition

 Barbarians appear in The Complete Fighter's Handbook as a character kit, and later receive full attention as a stand-alone class in The Complete Barbarian's Handbook.
+It was added alongside the berserker class, which would become a subclass of barbarian in 5th edition.